ceramicnetwork/docs-docusaurus/docs/protocol/js-ceramic/networking/data-feed-api.md

-The preferred way of interacting with the Data Feed API is by using event listeners.
-For the example below we are using `localhost:7007` as the host:
+The recommended way of interacting with the Data Feed API is by using event listeners as show in the example below.
+The provided example is using `localhost:7007` as the host:

 ```typescript
 import { EventSource  } from "cross-eventsource";